alexa-labs/skill-sample-nodejs-space-explorer/docs/atmosphere_view.md

 ### **Extra Large TV**

 Because of the larger screen size, the layout is completely changed, using a vertical list to display the element names and proportions.
 Each list item consists of a Frame for the color and Text for the name and percentage.
-The donut graph is an image, at this time, but will be converted to APL when the features are available.
+The donut graph is now an AVG served from a custom graphics package, [atmosphere-graphics.json](../packages/atmosphere-graphics.json).

 ### **Small Hubs**